What is catheter ablation?

 How is catheter ablation done?

 Your doctor inserts thin tubes called catheters into a blood vessel in your groin, arm, or neck.
-Then your doctor feeds them into the heart.
+Then your doctor feeds the catheters into the heart.
 Wires in the catheters help the doctor find the problem areas.
 Then the doctor uses the wires to send energy to destroy the tiny areas of heart tissue that are causing the problems.

 It may seem like a bad idea to destroy parts of your heart on purpose.
 But the areas that are destroyed are very tiny.
 They should not affect your heart's ability to do its job.